Camposipterus: Camposipterus(?) sedgwickii

 Rodrigues & Kellner established two autapomorphies of Camposipterus(?) sedgwickii.
 The expanded section of the front snout is suddenly constricted behind the third tooth pair.
 The tooth sockets of the third tooth pair are much larger than those of the fourth pair.
 There is a unique combination of traits: the snout is deep; the midline ridge on the palate towards the front reaches a position behind the third tooth pair.
 This species was reassigned to the genus Aerodraco in 2020.

-Camposipterus(?) colorhinus

-Rodrigues & Kellner established a single autapomorphy of Camposipterus(?) colorhinus: the depression above the first tooth pair is obliquely directed to below.
-There is a unique combination of traits: the frontal expansion of the snout is well-developed, without a constriction at its end; there is a depression above the first tooth pair; the second and third tooth sockets have a large diameter; the fourth tooth socket is much smaller than the second and third.

-Camposipterus(?) colorhinus has a robust snout tip forming a large rosette to catch slippery prey such as fishes, indicating an animal of considerable size.
-The depression above the first tooth pair is shared with Uktenadactylus wadleighi, but in this form the depression is horizontally oriented.
-Seeley speculated that it was the attachment area for a lip but pterosaurs had horny beaks.

 Phylogeny

 Rodrigues and Kellner assigned Camposipterus to the clade Anhangueria, but incertae sedis, thus in an unknown position.
 Some cladistic analyses published in the naming article suggested a position in the evolutionary tree above Cimoliopterus and below Cearadactylus atrox.
 In 2019, Jacobs et al. published a phylogenetic analysis that placed Camposipterus within the family Ornithocheiridae, more specifically the sister taxon of Cimoliopterus.
 In the same year however, a study by Pêgas et al. placed Camposipterus within the clade Targaryendraconia, and specifically within the family Cimoliopteridae as the sister taxon of both Aetodactylus and Cimoliopterus:

 Topology 1: Jacobs et al. (2019).

 Topology 2: Pêgas et al. (2019).

+The cladogram below showing internal relationships of Ornithocheiriformes including Targaryendraconia is reproduced from Pêgas (2025):